Simplistic Overview of Reanalysis Data Assimilation Methods

 Data assimilation is the process of combining observations from a wide variety of sources and forecast output from a weather prediction model.
 The resulting analysis is considered to be the 'best' estimate of the state of the atmosphere at a particular instant in time.
 The process of combining the observational and model information is accomplished within a Bayesian statistical framework where probability distributions associated with observations and forecasts are combined with dynamical constraints.

 National Center for Atmospheric Research Staff (Eds).
-Last modified 20 Aug 2013.
-"The Climate Data Guide: Simplistic Overview of Reanalysis Data Assimilation Methods.”
-Retrieved from https://climatedataguide.ucar.edu/climate-data/simplistic-overview-reanalysis-data-assimilation-methods.
+Last modified "The Climate Data Guide: Simplistic Overview of Reanalysis Data Assimilation Methods.”
+Retrieved from https://climatedataguide.ucar.edu/climate-data/simplistic-overview-reanalysis-data-assimilation-methods on 2023-12-04.

 Citation of datasets is separate and should be done according to the data providers' instructions.
 If known to us, data citation instructions are given in the Data Access section, above.

 Acknowledgement of the Climate Data Guide project is also appreciated:

 Schneider, D. P., C. Deser, J. Fasullo, and K. E. Trenberth, 2013: Climate Data Guide Spurs Discovery and Understanding.
 Eos Trans.
 AGU, 94, 121–122, https://doi.org/10.1002/2013eo130001

 Figure 1 .
 Representation of four basic strategies for data assimilation, as a function of time.
 The way the time distribution of observations ("obs") is processed to produce a time sequence of assimilated states (the lower curve in each panel) can be sequential and/or continuous.
 (Source ECMWF: figure and caption)